How to Write a Private Equity Resume - Advice and Resume Examples

 How to Write a Private Equity Resume Experience Section

-Here’s an example of a great experience listing for an aspiring private equity analyst:
+Here are some more examples of a work experience listing for private equity professionals:

 • Supported and closed over 20 M&A deals with an average worth of $1 billion